Flevy Management Insights Case Study

 For next steps, it is recommended to focus on deepening the integration of innovation into the company's core operations.
 This includes expanding cross-functional collaboration and leveraging data analytics for decision-making to ensure that innovation initiatives remain aligned with evolving strategic goals.
 Additionally, enhancing the change management framework to better address resistance and investing in ongoing training programs to keep pace with technological advancements will be crucial.
 These actions will not only sustain the momentum gained but also drive continuous improvement and adaptation in the organization's innovation capabilities.

-Source: Innovation Management Enhancement in Mining Sector, Flevy Management Insights, 2024
+Source: Innovation Management Enhancement for Power & Utilities, Flevy Management Insights, David Tang, 2024

 Flevy is the world's largest knowledge base of best practices.